 At the front, a splitter based on that of the classic Lotus 73 F1 car channels cooling air to the front axle and battery pack.
 There's also an active rear spoiler with Formula 1-inspired drag reduction system (DRS).
 Magnesium alloy wheels (20-inch in diameter at the front and 21 inches at the rear) are wrapped in Pirelli Trofeo R tyres, and the car also features carbon-ceramic brakes.

 The Evija's enormous targeted power output of 1,972bhp comes from four electric motors, with one mounted on each wheel.
 This automatically makes the Evija four-wheel drive, however a torque-vectoring system can vary the amount of power being fed to each wheel in order to optimise grip and traction.

+The Evija's battery was originally to be supplied by Williams Advanced Engineering, however in mid-2020 a change of plan was announced, with Lotus now developing its own battery for the car in-house.
 Driving range is a claimed 250 miles, however Lotus says maximum power can be delivered for seven minutes – equivalent to around four laps of the Silverstone Grand Prix circuit.